ngx-lib/multiselect/docs_app/content/guide/grouping.md

 # Grouping:

-If u have data in which each options falls into some category then if it can be good to render it in groups/categroy.
-The simplest example would be list of football players and users needed to select best three players.
-So, it will be good if we show the names of football team in dropdown and on click of any team name show the player belonging to that team as shown below.
+Multiselect supports display an options in grouped manner.
+If you want to group a data w.r.t. specific property then if it easily doable with multiselect.
+Just pass on flatten data collection to multiselect and with that pass `groupedProperty` property value by which it should group result.
+The simplest example would be list of football players and user should select best three players from it.
+So, it will be great if we can show the football players grouped by their respective team.
+This bifurcation of data is helpful in visualization.

-Demo: Grouping simplest demo with football team players.
+## Demo:- Pending - Grouping simplest demo with football team players.

-Notice the use of groupedProperty input which is used to provide the key of json which when accessed gives the category of option to which it belongs and it also acts as indicator for multiselect to render the dropdown in grouping format.
+Notice the use of `groupedProperty` input binding used to provide the key of JSON, It use `groupedProperty` to categories/bifurcate data in grouped manner.

 Rendering options by using such grouping allows us to do some advanced functionalities in the simplest way.

-For example, in above example, what if the user wants to select all players from his favourite team, In this case, multiselect allows us to just click on team name and bingo, all the players from that team are selected as favourite.
+For example, in above example, what if the user wants to select all players from his favourite team?
+In that case, multiselect allows us to just click on team name (Group element) and Bingo!
+All the players from that team are selected.

 ## Demo